OpenEnergyPlatform/academy/docs/index.md

 # :material-school-outline: Courses

  We recommend this section as an entrypoint for your work with the Open Energy Family (OEF) tools on the OEP.
-A [courses](courses/01_introduction.md) typically consists of a collection of several tutorials as well as other learning materials.
+A [course](courses/01_introduction.md) typically consists of a collection of several tutorials as well as other learning materials, so you can choose which of the materials fits best to your needs.

- weave together  a collection of materials that cater to different target users.

 # :material-script-outline: Tutorials